 Integrated motion control means that you can program camera moves and lighting effects from within the same system.
-It means that you can quickly preview moves using the same camera you will be animating with.
+In other words, quickly preview moves using the same camera you will be animating with.
 It means that the lighting and motion control will be in the right place, at the right time.
 So if the animator needs to reshoot a few frames, Dragonframe can safely move the rig back into the proper position, every time.

 Once you’ve programmed a move, you’ll want to test it out.
 Run a move test within the Arc workspace and see how it looks.
-The move test captures video assist frames only, in order to speed up the test process.
+The moving test captures video assist frames only.
+Simply, this speed up the test process.
 On a long move, you can reshoot just the section you’re working on.
 You’ll have the move perfected in record time.

 You can use a wide range of hardware, from the do-it-yourself Arduino-based DFMoco sketch to the Volo motion control crane.
 See compatible hardware in our FAQ for more information.